AcyOrt/acyort.github.io/sources/en/miscellaneous/index.md

 **flow**

-Process the functions in order that registered in the workflow
+Run the functions in order that registered in the workflow

 ```bash
 $ npm run flow